Deep Ocean Exploration Institute

 Award Duration: Two years (with all funds allocated in the first year)

-DOEI is soliciting proposals from members of the Scientific and Senior Technical Staff for research or technology development that address one or more of these themes, as detailed below.
+The Deep Ocean Exploration Institute (DOEI) is soliciting proposals for research or technology development that address one or more of these themes, as detailed below.
 Proposals for interdisciplinary work involving more than one WHOI department are especially encouraged.

 Deep Ocean Technology – acknowledges the need for vehicles, sensors and instruments that can operate for long periods of time at significant depth in the ocean